aridjayarecipes/cutesrecipes.web.app/content/post/1850-steps-to-make-ultimate-brad-and-39-s-spinach-and-feta-salmon-burgers-with-peri-peri-sauce.md

 1. Make ready  Garlic peri-peri sauce

-The combination of… The homemade Nando&#39;s Peri Peri sauce is a copycat that tastes remarkably similar!
-It&#39;s made with fresh red chillies, capsicum/bell pepper (this is the "secret" ingredient), garlic, vinegar, oil plus herbs and What I really love about the Peri Peri Sauce marinade is that you can make it as burgers or not.
+The combination of… The homemade Nando's Peri Peri sauce is a copycat that tastes remarkably similar!
+It's made with fresh red chillies, capsicum/bell pepper (this is the "secret" ingredient), garlic, vinegar, oil plus herbs and What I really love about the Peri Peri Sauce marinade is that you can make it as burgers or not.
 My awesome brother-in-law made this salmon recently - looks scrumptious!
 Making homemade fish patties are simple to prepare and cooks in just.

 <!--inarticleads2-->

-##### Steps to make Brad&#39;s spinach and feta salmon burgers with peri-peri sauce:
+##### Steps to make Brad's spinach and feta salmon burgers with peri-peri sauce:

 1. Mix all ingredients for the salmon burgers in a large bowl.
 Form into patties.
 Fry on medium low heat with a little oil until cooked through, and browned on both sides.
 1. Meanwhile brush buns with butter and toast until golden.